node-red-contrib-power-monitor 1.2.3

 The output will be a JSON object with the device name and the event type.

-• In case the event is a pre_start or running event, it will also report the current running time (in seconds) and the current energy consumption of the cycle (in kWh) since it started, as well as the energy_delta in kWh since last update.
+event, it will also report the current running time (in seconds) and the current energy consumption of the cycle (in kWh) since it started, as well as theenergy_delta

-• The input power (Watts) and device name (the name you gave to this node) will always be fed to the output for every input.
+event, it will also report the total time (in seconds) and the total energy consumption of the cycle (in kWh). - The input power (Watts) and device name (the name you gave to this node) will always be fed to the output for every input.
 Knowing the power gives you the capability of discovering in which particular cycle a washing machine is in (ie: Washing, Draining, Rinse Cycle, etc).
 For a clothes dryer that contains a light bulb you can determine if someone opened the door to check the clothes as the power will drop to whatever wattage the light bulb is.
-Knowing this would allow you to write downline functions that could show paused for example.
+Knowing this would allow you to write downline functions that could show

-• The idle event allows downstream nodes to receive their first feed soon after a reboot.
+event allows downstream nodes to receive their first feed soon after a reboot.

 Examples: